EricTheToon/Fortlatro/README.md

 Metal - 1.5X Mult +60 Chips

-# 1 Blind
+# 2 Blinds
-Fracture - all played cards are destroyed
+Fracture - All played cards are destroyed

+Zero Build - Wood, Brick and Metal are debuffed

 # im pretty sure you need ALL the included mod files for other mods here so please use them idk im really bad at coding